mattcarlotta/nvi/docs/README.md

-# NVI Man Page Documentation
+# NVI Man Documentation

-The man page documentation has been pre-built and exists [here](nvi.1).
+The nvi man documentation has been pre-built and exists [here](nvi.1).

 # Usage